-Through technology, adults and kids alike can explore attractions virtually.
-You can view videos from the Phoenix Zoo and Hall of Flame Fire Museum, complete arts-related activities from the Gallery at Tempe Center for the Arts and take a virtual tour of the ASU Tempe Campus.
+And if you want to “visit” from home, you can use technology to explore attractions virtually and maybe even get an inside scoop.
+You can view videos from the Phoenix Zoo and Hall of Flame Fire Museum, complete history-related activities from the Arizona Heritage Center and take a virtual tour of the ASU Tempe Campus.
 The City of Tempe has also created a Tempe at Home YouTube playlist with videos about everything from sing-a-longs for kids, gardening tips, art projects and fitness classes.

 Here are a few ways to take a virtual tour in and around Tempe.